 Community is King (and Content is Queen)

 I’m sure you’ve heard the term, content is king, and that has been the case for many years, but it has shifted a bit.
 Nowadays, everyone is a publisher, which has led to a sea of content that people are drowning in.
-In 2017, it’s about rising above the noise through niche audiences, connections and micro influencers (more on that in a minute).
+In recent years, it’s about rising above the noise through niche audiences, connections, and micro-influencers (more on that in a minute).

 Get in the habit of engaging regularly with others around their content, and if you’re connecting with the right people, they will naturally begin to know who you are and will more likely start sharing and engaging around your content, too.